We're live on Product Hunt right now! Come support our launch

 Sigma doesn’t publish a pricing model on the website.
 However, users report paying around $1,000 per creator per year.
 As far as we know, that cost may include unlimited viewers

-So, if you have a small team needing to edit dashboards but many more viewers, it could be cost-effective.
+So, it could be cost-effective if you have a small team needing to edit dashboards but with many more viewers.

 Sigma Embedded Analytics vs Preset Embedded Dashboards